House for Tezuka Architects

 Takaharu + Yui Tezuka was recognized with the coveted Silver A' Design Award in 2021, a testament to excellence of their work The Pitched Roof House.

-Takaharu + Yui Tezuka Newsroom
+Dive into Takaharu + Yui Tezuka Newsroom to explore celebrated designs and projects.

 House for A.P.A.
 Katarzyna Starzyk